 Michael Caballero is a System Form Engineer for FedEx, handling flight logistics for Latin America and the Caribbean.
 He is also CEO of Earthware Inc, creating compostable cutlery as well as the Emerging Professionals Chair of the U.S. Green Building Council Miami.
 His projects include Helping Miami Grow, addressing food deserts by building an aquaponics farm in Caribbean K-8 and SmartMiami, a workforce development program providing sustainability accreditation training to Miami to combat sea level rise through resilient infrastructure development.

 Maria “MJ” Castells is committed to advancing her community and its underserved and at times neglected groups.
 Her goal has been focused on expanding the visibility and awareness of LGBTQ individuals.
-Since 2015 she has served as the Program Director for Aqua Foundation for Women, a non-profit organization aimed at serving and supporting the lesbian, bisexual and transgender community.
+Prior to joining Pridelines in 2018, she served for 3 years as the Program Director for Aqua Foundation for Women, a non-profit organization aimed at serving and supporting the lesbian, bisexual and transgender community.
 Her proudest achievement has been expanding and growing the organization’s two-day conference for the transgender and gender non-conforming community and their allies, TransCon.
 MJ has a bachelor in Communication from FIU and is currently pursuing an MBA at her alma mater.

 UM Office of Civic and Community Engagement – Program Manager